neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 ### When to stop updating streaming aggregation values

-The [watermark]() for a streaming aggregation operator determines how long the operator should wait for new records to appear for a given event-time window, and when the engine can clean up old aggregates to limit the size of intermediate state data.
-Records arriving too late are dropped, rather than updating the aggregated value.
+The [watermark]() for a streaming aggregation operator determines how long the streaming operator should wait for new records to appear for a given event-time window, and when the engine can clean up old aggregates to limit the size of intermediate state data.
+Records arriving too late are dropped, rather than updating the aggregated value. <!--say something here about how to decide how long to wait?
+Question for Neil / Carl -->

 !!! important
     Always specify a watermark to prevent unlimited growth of intermediate aggregate value consuming memory and potentially causing a machine crash due to out-of-memory errors.